-A team of divers from Research Institute for Marine Fisheries have visited Dong Mo Lake in northern Vietnam to make investigations ready for the capture of the world’s rarest turtle, Swinhoe’s Softshell Turtle (Rafetus swinhoei).
+A team of divers from the Research Institute for Marine Fisheries have visited Dong Mo Lake in northern Vietnam to make investigations ready for the capture of the world’s rarest turtle, Swinhoe’s Softshell Turtle (Rafetus swinhoei).

 Trapping will be completed in late spring and over the summer (if the current CoVID-19 crisis allows) in the two lakes that contain the species in Vietnam, Xuan Khanh and Dong Mo lakes.